 Adenosine builds up in your brain during the day and gets flushed out during sleep.
 However, the chemical residue doesn’t just magically disappear as soon as you wake up — which is what makes the 60 to 90 minutes it takes for the adenosine to dissipate an ideal time to have a cup of coffee.
 Why?
 Caffeine blocks adenosine receptors in your brain, so drinking a cup of espresso or green tea in the morning can help you perk up and feel more awake.

 Blocking adenosine receptors at night, on the other hand, is the last thing you want.
 Those feelings of sleepiness are part of your body’s circadian signaling.
 And consuming caffeine too late in the day can interrupt those signals, causing you to miss the window of time at night where you're most likely to fall asleep quickly and stay asleep throughout the night.

-Because caffeine stays in your system for up to 10 hours, it’s important to time your coffee break so that it doesn’t disrupt your sleep.
+Because caffeine stays in your system for more than 12 hours, it’s important to time your coffee break so that it doesn’t disrupt your sleep.
 The RISE app can tell you the best time to cut off your caffeine intake based on your unique biology.
 From the app’s energy screen, click the “Habits” tab to add a “Limit Caffeine” reminder to your energy schedule.

 Getting enough sleep is the best way to ensure you’ll have the energy you need for your day.
 And when you work with (instead of fight against) the daily energy peaks and dips of your circadian rhythm, having an extra cup of coffee won’t seem so tempting or necessary.
 Keeping your sleep debt low and healthy eating high on your list of priorities can help you make the most of your daily energy.